There are two types of parsers in the system: the full SQL parser (a recursive descent parser), and the data format parser (a fast stream parser).

 It allows for avoiding issues with large

 When using the

 INSERT query, it may seem that data is parsed the same as expressions in a

 SELECT query, but this is not true.
 The

 Values format is much more limited.

-Next we will cover the full parser.
+The rest of this article covers the full parser.
 For more information about format parsers, see the Formats section.

 There may be any number of space symbols between syntactical constructions (including the beginning and end of a query).
 Space symbols include the space, tab, line feed, CR, and form feed.

--- can be omitted.
+--can be omitted.